3 Critical Areas That Leaders Must Navigate When Working Remotely

 By Tony Ragoonanan and Edwin Martinez

-As the world continues to adjust to offset the losses created by the pandemic, there continues to be an incessant drive by organizations to deliver on results and to maintain relevance, accountability and their organizational culture.
-Naturally, organizational strategies and planning will continue to be important but one thing that I hope will be more evident than ever, and is my focus here, is that organizational capability and achievement requires that attention is given to maintaining quality connections between leaders, individuals and teams.
+As the world continues to adjust to offset the losses created by the pandemic, organizations continue to drive for results and to maintain relevance, accountability, and organizational culture.
+Naturally, organizational strategies and planning will continue to be important but the one element that will require continuous attention is this: Organizations must focus on maintaining quality connections between leaders, individuals and teams.

-Even though some elements may remain the same, organizations have pivoted to a range of flexible working options.
+Even though some elements of work environments will remain the same, organizations will pivot to a range of flexible working options.
 This means that there is a lot that will be different.
-For one thing, working from home and the use of virtual platforms will be the norm for a great number of people.
+For one thing, working from home and the use of virtual platforms have now become the norm for a great number of people.
 Goals and objectives may be different, expectations will be different and how and when we communicate will definitely have to be adjusted.
 There will be other changes as well but regardless of the changes, there is a definite need to maintain synergy and productivity and we must do this through our people.
 It is through managing them correctly that we will be able to sustain whatever growth is needed.
-This will translate to higher levels of well being, higher engagement and organizational loyalty.
+This will translate to higher levels of well-being, higher engagement and organizational loyalty.

 Unfortunately, my experience has shown me that quite the opposite happens.
-When pressure mounts, our focus goes to results, no matter what.
-And here is the danger: if how we achieve those goals does not matter, as long as they are achieved, much damage can be done to the sustainability of the results or the commitment of our employees, resulting in resentment, higher levels of turnover and a poor working environment.
+The threat when pressure increases that the focus goes to results and if HOW we achieve those goals does not matter, as long as they are achieved, much damage can be done to the level of employee motivation and sustainability of results resulting in resentment, higher levels of turnover and a poor working environment.